-Last Updated on: 1st February 2021, 10:41 am
+Last Updated on: 6th November 2022, 01:34 am

 A Happy Surprise

-Even though English was virtually everywhere we made sure to learn and use basic words like hello, please, and thank you.
+Even though English was virtually everywhere, we made sure to learn and use basic words like hello, please, and thank you.

-What surprised us the most was how well many of the Uber drivers spoke English.
-I’m not talking about the basics here.
-Many were able to hold intelligent conversations about politics and travel in English.
+What surprised us the most was how well many Uber drivers spoke English.
+I’m not talking about basics here.
+Many were able to hold intelligent conversations in English about politics and travel.
 This made me wonder how many people in the U.S. can converse intelligently in a foreign language.
-So I Googled it.

-We found this quite unnecessary.
-Apparently we look American.
-Quite often clerks and waiters would begin speaking English to us before we Even said hello.
-Almost every restaurant we visited either had English on its menu or a separate menu in English.
-These would often be handed to us before we said a word.
+We found this entirely unnecessary.
+Apparently, we look American.
+Quite often, clerks and waitpeople would begin speaking English to us before we even said hello.
+Almost every restaurant we visited either had English on the menu or a separate menu in English.
+These were often handed to us before we said a word.